YoelCieno/angular-basic/README.md

 * *rev* : add a hash in the file names to prevent browser cache problems
 * *watch* : watch your source files and recompile them automatically
 * *eslint* : The pluggable linting utility for JavaScript
+* *csslint* : The pluggable linting utility for CSS
 * *Unit test (karma)* : out of the box unit test configuration with karma
 * *e2e test (protractor)* : out of the box e2e test configuration with protractor
 * *browser sync* : full-featured development web server with livereload and devices sync